14.3 C

 Nowadays

-Today, the liter, and its derivatives, such as milliliter and cubic meter, are used universally in science and are standard in most countries.
+Today, the liter, along with its derivatives such as milliliters and cubic meters, is used universally in science and is standard in most countries.
 However, the United States still holds onto its customary system, where liquid volume is measured in fluid ounces, cups, pints, quarts, and gallons.
 Interestingly, a U.S. gallon is smaller than a U.K. gallon, reminding us of the inherent charm and idiosyncrasy of the world of measurement.

 Volume measurement, whether in amphorae, firkins, or liters, goes beyond practical purposes.
 It tells the story of human civilization, our relationship with commodities, and our quest for standardization.
 From the ancient potter crafting his jars to the modern scientist calibrating her lab equipment, the volume measure is a testament to human ingenuity and our desire to shape and understand the world.